etidoema/etidoema/README.md

  ### 🔭 I’m a Certified Data analyst
- - 🌱 I’m currently learning Data Engineering and Advance Data analysis.
+ - 🌱 I’m your data guy, who can transform, process, analyse and visulize data.
  - ⚡ Skills : Python || SQL || Dax || Power Bi
  - 👯 I’m looking to collaboarate on data analytics and data engineering projects.
- - 🦑 2023 Goals: Improve my  technical skills and get a better offer.
+ - 🦑 2023 Goals: Get better.
  - ⚡ Fun fact: Be the best version of yourself everyday😁😁
  - 📫 How to reach me: +2349060250454 or emaetido@gmail.com
 <!--